NEW RELEASE - SOUNDSHAPER 6.2

 - Quick-help docs: now available for all CDP processes, on Main and Parameter pages.

-- Fixed CDP processes: GRAIN ALIGN, OVERWRITE, SHUDDER, ANALJOIN, OCTVU, PEAKAMP, SPECPRINT.
+- Bugfixes in: GRAIN ALIGN, OVERWRITE, SHUDDER, ANALJOIN, OCTVU, PEAKAMP, SPECPRINT.

-- Soundshaper is now freeware: PRO and LITE versions discontinued; registration now unsupported.
+- Soundshaper moved to freeware: PRO and LITE versions discontinued; registration now unsupported.

 - Major code revisions: internally, extensive overhaul of code in preparation for possible MAC / Linux port.